The goal of this project is to incentivize XR adoption in the best possible way we can imagine: open-source and on-chain.

 Glitch: modify the code in each file of your experience

 dlux Builder: adds a toolbar to the Glitch view

 App View: Live build of your app

 Glitch is a collaborative development environment that allows users to quickly duplicate and modify apps.
-We've built on top of this to offer a social XR boilerplate with drag-and-drop asset upload and Steem publishing.
+We've built on top of this to offer a social XR boilerplate with drag-and-drop asset upload and Hive publishing.

 We recommend creating a Glitch account so you can keep track of all your apps and collaborate easily.

 The dlux vr boilerplate is accessible on Glitch here:

 On the left you have a Glitch instance which is collaborative, auto-saves, and has the ability to rewind your code.